programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 These visualizations, and more granular analyses of the Wordfish model, will enable complex interpretations of textual meaning.
 That Wordfish can be useful for understanding the strange type of discourse that appears in YouTube comments is a fascinating revelation of its own.

 # Endnotes

+[^1]: It is not possible to fully cover the benefits and limitations of Wordfish in this lesson; see Nanni, et al. (2019) and this blog post by Jeff Antsen for more detail.

+[^2]: In lieu of installing R and RStudio on your computer, you may use [RStudio Cloud](https://rstudio.cloud/), a web-based version.
+This lesson will run on RStudioCloud.
+However, depending on how often you use the cloud version, you may require a paid [subscription](https://rstudio.cloud/plans/free).

+[^3]: For relevant blog posts on retrieving and analyzing YouTube data, see: 1) the authors' introductory [blogpost](https://sites.temple.edu/tudsc/2018/12/12/how-to-scrape-and-analyze-youtube-data-prototyping-a-digital-project-on-immigration-discourse/); 2) Lemire-Garlic's [blogpost](https://sites.temple.edu/tudsc/2019/04/03/computational-text-analysis-of-youtube-video-transcripts/) on scraping for transcripts; 3) Ania Korsunska's [blogpost](https://sites.temple.edu/tudsc/2019/03/26/network-analysis-on-youtube/?relatedposts_hit=1&relatedposts_origin=5709&relatedposts_position=0) on network analysis of YouTube comment data; 4) and for scoping project design, see Lemire-Garlic's [blogpost](https://sites.temple.edu/tudsc/2019/10/30/to-code-or-not-to-code-project-design-for-webscraping-youtube/).

+[^4]: For introductory information about installing R packages, see [Datacamp's guide to R-packages](https://www.datacamp.com/community/tutorials/r-packages-guide).

+[^5]: For a more in depth explanation of how OAuth credentials are used within R packages, see the [CRAN guide](https://cran.r-project.org/web/packages/googlesheets/vignettes/managing-auth-tokens.html).

+[^6]: To search for relevant videos, use one or more general [keywords](https://developers.google.com/youtube/v3/docs/search/list).